ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 Shown in the flow of activities below is the workflow of our project development.
 <br>Development starts with issue creation in GitHub, specified using user stories that describes the desired functionality and acceptance criteria.
 <br>After issue creation, the team agrees on responsibility for the task, researching the subject and consulting the lecture material.
 A dedicated feature branch is created, as we work with trunk-based development.
 The functionality is then developed and tested in isolation, often utilizing pair programming.
 <br>When the feature is completed, a pull request is opened and thereafter reviewed by teammates.
-If the pull request is not approved, feedback leads to additional changes before re-review: Once approved, the changes are merged into the main branch.
+If the pull request is not approved, feedback leads to additional changes before re-revie.
+Once approved, the changes are merged into the main branch.

 ![Workflow of project development](images/team_work.png)
 <br>*Workflow showing the development process from issue creation to merging into the main branch.*